phetsims/a11y-research/design-considerations/general.md

 > If needed, checkout the Keyboard Shortcuts for this sim under Sim Resources.

 - If needed, checkout the Keyboard Shortcuts under Sim Resources.
 This sim has custom shortcuts.
 - If needed, checkout the Keyboard Shortcuts under Sim Resources.
+This sim has special shortcuts.
+- If needed, checkout the Keyboard Shortcuts under Sim Resources.
 This sim has a custom interaction.

 ## Scene Summary Heading & Region